Skip to content

 I do not see <server_id>_get_upload_url

-Symptom: No helper tool appears in tool list.
+Symptom: The helper tool is nowhere in the tool list.

 • uploads.enabled is true